aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/problem-templates/cv/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 !!! warning "Attention"

-    If you're following the "VSCode Server Terminal" or "Run:ai YAML" method, you can skip this as you have already pushed to the Docker registry.
+    If you're following the "VSCode Server Terminal" method, you can skip this as you have already pushed to the Docker registry.

 === "Linux/macOS"